 The first type of summary task contains a box of words to choose from, you will need to choose the correct words for the gaps.
 There will always be more words than you need.

 Read the instructions carefully because it usually says for example: ‘write the correct letter from A-K in boxes 23-36 on your answer sheet’ In this case you do not write the word, just the letter.

 The second type of summary task does not contain a choice of words.
-You will need to choose the correct words for the gaps from the text.
+You will need to choose the correct words for the gaps in the text.
 Always remember that IELTS is full of paraphrasing so you will need to understand synonyms and paraphrased sentences to get the answers.

 As before, read the instructions carefully because it usually says something like: ‘Choose NO MORE THAN TWO WORDS from paragraphs C and D for each answer’

-I would say that understanding synonyms well and paraphrasing effectively are the most important skills to master.
-I advise reading non IELTS material also to help with vocabulary.
-If you just do practice test after practice test it will be hard to develop this skill.
+Understanding synonyms and collocations effectively are important skills to master.
+I also advise reading non-IELTS material to help with vocabulary.
+If you just keep doing practice test after practice test it will be hard to develop this skill.

 Here is a good exercise to show you how paraphrasing works click here to see more